calebralphs/road-risk-visualization/README.md

 ## Link
 https://calebralphs.github.io/final/src/index.html

-Note: The Google Maps API is glitchy, and the API call will throw errors, saying that the API Key in use is outdated and has been replaced.
+Note: the Google Maps API is glitchy, and the API call will throw errors, saying that the API Key in use is outdated and has been replaced.
 The viewer needs to refresh the page until the Map shows up (sometimes it takes a couple dozen times).

 ## Data Sets
 - Click [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95) for the accident data used.
 You can see that in the Jupyter Notebook that this file was renamed to 'NYC_Motor_Vehicle_Collisions.csv' and placed in a directory up one level and into another '../data/[filename]'